 Many clubs will be hoping for a good downpour of rain to help soften /green them up before play commences.

-Continue to cut the grass on a regular basis, the frequency of cuts will be dependant on growth; ideally, we should be mowing on a weekly regime.
-September is also a good time to be putting on an autumn/winter feed to help maintain a healthy sward.
+Continue to cut the grass on a regular basis, the frequency of cuts will be dependant on growth, ideally we should be mowing on a weekly regime.

-Marking out should be done on a regular basis to ensure lines remain intact; a weekly or fortnightly regime should suffice.
+Marking out should be done on a regular basis to ensure lines remain intact, a weekly / fortnightly regime should suffice.

-Brushing the pitch is also beneficial, it helps stand the grass plant up and knocks off early morning dews which, in return, will reduce the incidence of disease in the sward.
+Brushing the pitch is also beneficial, it helps stand the grass plant up and helps knock off early morning dews which, in return, will reduce the incidence of disease in the sward.

 It is important to ensure your line markings conform to current RFU laws and conditions, these can be found in the RFU handbooks that are usually issued to club secretaries.

 Take time over the initial marking of your pitches.
 Use string lines to keep lines straight and true.
 Do not rush the marking.
 You could perhaps use a weaker mix on the initial mark, enabling you to rub out any mistakes easily.